-One in three women over the age of 18 experience bladder leaks every day, and yet, many of us feel alone when facing urinary incontinence.
+One in three women over the age of 18 experience bladder leaks every day, and yet, many of us feel alone when facing incontinence.

 Urinary incontinence is still such a taboo that 57% of women suffering it never tell anyone according to our recent survey of 2,000 women.

 We want to open up the conversation and encourage women to talk about it, so no woman has to feel embarrassed and alone by an issue that can, and should, be treated.

 Whether you suffer from an overactive bladder, stress incontinence, or overflow incontinence, urine leakage shouldn’t become the new normal.
 You should be able to run, jump, cough, or sneeze without drops.

 Besides visiting a health professional, there are easy things you can incorporate into your daily routine — such as pelvic floor exercises and a few dietary changes — that will help to prevent leaks.